“Stayin’ Alive” by the Bee Gees: The Anthem of a Generation

 So, whether you were there in the disco heyday of the ’70s or you’re discovering it for the first time today, “Stayin’ Alive” by the Bee Gees is a song that never loses its relevance, reminding us all of the power of music to keep us moving forward, no matter what life throws our way.

-You might like: Bee Gees - How Can You Mend a Broken Heart
+You might like: Bee Gees - I've Gotta Get a Message to You

 Video